flathub-infra/website/backend/README.md

 8. Scroll down to 'Branding' section:
     1. Complete the business name and icon fields.
     2. Remember to use the 'Save branding changes' button.
-9. Navigate to the 'Payments' page.
+9. Navigate to the 'Payments' page and create a $100 top-up.
-    1. Ensure that the test mode toggle (at the top of the page) is active.
+    1. This seeds the account balance with some buffer to cover pay outs.
-    2. Use the 'Create a payment' option to seed a balance of $100.
+    2. At time of writing, top-ups require using the API: <https://stripe.com/docs/api/topups/create>.
-    3. Use the test card details from <https://stripe.com/docs/testing>.
+    3. Alternatively you can use the test card details from <https://stripe.com/docs/testing> to make a payment and wait for the amount to become available to pay out.

 This account will now be usable for testing payment and application vending workflows in local development.